 The names and e-mail addresses entered in this journal site will be used exclusively for the stated purposes of this journal, and will not be made available for any other purpose or to any other party.

 Once a manuscript has been accepted for publication in the journal, withdrawal is not permitted.
-However, if the withdrawal is eventually granted, the authors must pay the submission and processing fees, and submit to the Editorial Office, a document signed by all authors.
+However, if the withdrawal is eventually granted, the authors must pay the processing fees, and submit to the Editorial Office, a document signed by all authors.
 Withdrawal of a published article is not an option, although such an article can be retracted for fraudulent reason/s.

 Copyright: Creative Commons Attribution CC.

 This license lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
 This is the most accommodating of licenses offered.
 Recommended for maximum dissemination and use of licensed materials.
 View License Deed | View Legal Code Authors can also self-archive their manuscripts immediately and enable public access from their institution's repository.
 This is the version that has been accepted for publication and which typically includes author-incorporated changes suggested during submission, peer review and in editor-author communications.